Bioconductor/EuroBioc2019/docs/sponsor_opportunities.md

 ## Sponsor opportunities

 Interested in sponsoring this conference?
-Please contact contact-cbio@uclouvain.be.
+Please contact us at `contact-cbio@uclouvain.be`.
 Three levels are available.

 **Gold: 6000 EUR**
 - Recognition in promotional and scheduling material